Efficient and Universal Watermarking for LLM-Generated Code Detection: Experiment

 \subsection{RQ1: Discriminability}

 Through this experiment, we aim to answer: \emph{Is \textbf{ACW} effective in distinguishing AI-generated code from human-written code?}

-In the following, we first evaluate \textbf{ACW} and other baselines in distinguishing AI-generated code, and then perform ablative experiments to explore whether code lengths affect the discriminability of our watermark.
+In the following, we evaluate \textbf{ACW} and other baselines in distinguishing AI-generated code.
 Table~\ref{tab:discriminability} presents our evaluation results.
-Based on merged AI-generated and human-written code datasets, we systematically watermark the generated code using \textbf{ACW} and other baselines, and then identify the watermark to evaluate the discriminability in terms of ACC, TPR and FPR.
+Based on merged AI-generated and human-written code datasets, we systematically watermark the generated code using \textbf{ACW} and other baselines, and then identify the watermark to evaluate the discriminability in terms of ACC, TPR, FPR, Precision and F1-Score.
 For \textbf{ACW}, we set $n = |T|$, i.e., a general setting in which all the applicable transformations are utilized for evaluation.
 For the baseline methods, we present their optimal results when testing with different thresholds.

-As shown in Table~\ref{tab:discriminability}, \textbf{ACW} demonstrates promising discriminability and outperforms all baselines (as the best results in bold).
-Especially, it achieves ACC over 97\%, TPR over 94\%, FPR below 1\% on all datasets.
-For example, based on MBPP-Qwen, \textbf{ACW} achieves ACC of 98.81\%, TPR of 97.63\% and FPR of 0\%.
-The results demonstrate the effectiveness of \textbf{ACW} in distinguishing AI-generated code from the human-written merged sets (in terms of ACC), identifying watermarks (in terms of TPR), and avoiding false alarms (in terms of FPR).
+As in Table~\ref{tab:discriminability}, \textbf{ACW} demonstrates promising discriminability and outperforms other baselines (as the best results in bold), with ACC over 97\%, TPR over 94\%, FPR below 1\%, Precision over 99\% and F1-Score over 97\% on all datasets.
+For example, based on MBPP-Qwen, \textbf{ACW} achieves ACC of 98.81\%, TPR of 97.63\%, FPR of 0\%, Precision of 100\% and F1-Score of 98.80\%.
+The promising results demonstrate the effectiveness of \textbf{ACW} in distinguishing AI-generated code from human-written merged sets (in terms of ACC), with balanced performance (in terms of F1-Score) on identifying watermarks (in terms of TPR) and avoiding false alarms (in terms of FPR and Precision).
+To qualitatively analyze the success and failure cases of \textbf{ACW}, as exemplified in Figure~\ref{fig:caseacw}, the limited failures are caused by some overly simple code that involves almost no logic for semantic-preserving transformations.
+Note that the overly simple code poses limited authenticity concerns and is commonly considered less interesting for watermarking.
+Such phenomena do not appear on the project-level SRDD-GPT-4 and SRDD-GPT-4o datasets (with outstanding TPR of 100\%), as complex code projects provide more space for watermarking compared to code functions.

-By comparison, these baselines present unsatisfactory results inferior to \textbf{ACW}.
-WLLM~\citep{watermark-for-llm} is a pioneering LLM watermarking method that detects AI-generated text successfully, but performs unsatisfactorily on AI-generated code.
-For example, based on MBPP-Qwen, WLLM achieves ACC of 68.08\%, TPR of 62.98\%, FPR of 26.82\%.
-Compared with text, there is limited flexibility and encoding space involved in code tokens, making the red-green watermarking strategy challenging to deal with code data.

-SWEET~\citep{who-wrote} and STONE~\citep{kim2025marking} attempt to improve WLLM through adjusting the token selection strategy that adapts to code data.
-However, they show limited success.
-For example, based on MBPP-Qwen, SWEET achieves ACC of 75.64\%, TPR of 55.91\%, FPR of 4.62\%, and STONE achieves ACC of 70.84\%, TPR of 64.88\%, FPR of 23.20\%.
-To further analyze their token selection processes, they aim to keep the tokens that are associated with code utility, however, the discriminability of the watermark is decreased accordingly, resulting in poor performance.
-In contrast, the watermarking strategy of \textbf{ACW} does not involve such token selections during code generation and balances both discriminability and code utility successfully.